 Am I imagining all this, that the God of the Angel Armies wants to hang out with me?
 I think back through the Bible stories I know for clues about how God relates to people.
 And I remember young Samuel, awakened from sleep by God’s call to him in the middle of the night.

-I used to think the story of Samuel, awakened from sleep by God’s call to him in the middle of the night, was a nice Bible story for children.
+I used to think the story of Samuel was a nice Bible story for children.
 Look at how God used to speak to people long ago, I thought.
 Look at how safe a place the temple was for Samuel to grow up in.
 He probably sang hymns all day.
 Such a saint!